 Can the result of a creative endeavor be significantly impacted based on the surroundings of the creative?
 I ask this because I often question if I am receiving the energy of others nearby and inadvertently crossing our waves.

 I do feel most at ease when I write in silence – alone.

-Writers, artists, painters, dancers, sculptors, musicians, etc. all have this.
-In fact, I believe even those who aren’t creating have this.
+Writers, artists, painters, dancers, sculptors, musicians, and so on have this to some degree.
+In fact, I believe even those who aren’t creating within the physical realm have this.
 We are all creative by nature.
-We are born into this flesh-covered transportation system with the same tools.
+We are gifted these flesh-covered transportation systems with the same tools in the trunk.

 From the moment of conception, we are all the same.
 Of course, due to nature’s complexity and mystery, we aren’t necessarily the same physically.
 There could be defects or things similar but I am not referring to that.
 I am referring to the formless similarities.
 The stuff we use to perceive this thing we call reality down to the molecular level.
 The biological ingredients that make us human, including our consciousness.
 While there are no physical, biological, or scientific properties that define consciousness – we all know we have this.
 The question is – what is it?
 What is this thing called imagination?
 To broaden this – What is reality?

 I started this post writing about the creative flow of energy and wavelengths and whether or not that energy can be altered, positively or negatively, if you’re near other humans while the creative process is flowing.

 Before I explain – have you ever been sitting quietly somewhere pondering one of life’s many profound mysteries and lost your thought process in an instant?
 How about you get up to go retrieve something in a different room of the house and when you arrive in the room, you have no clue what you were going to get?
 I am sure you’ve had that happen a couple of times throughout the course of your life.
 I know I have.